MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 ### When to use path-based site collections
 <a name="section1d"> </a>

-Although we recommend host-named site collections for most architectures, you should use the traditional path-based site collections and alternate access mapping if any of the following conditions apply:
+Use the traditional path-based site collections and alternate access mapping if any of the following conditions apply:

 - You need to use the Self Service Site Creation feature that is part of the default installation of SharePoint Server.